U.S. industry body says India agreed to not issue 'compulsory' drug licences

 Under Prime Minister Narendra Modi, India has been undertaking a review of its intellectual property (IP) policy.
 A revised policy is due to be released imminently.

-Health activists have criticised the review, saying India is buckling under U.S. pressure and compromising patients.
+Several health activists and charities like Medecins Sans Frontieres have criticised the review, saying India is buckling under U.S. pressure and compromising the interests of patients.

-The Medicins Sans Frontieres (MSF) charity, which largely depends on India to supply antibiotics and drugs to combat HIV, hepatitis C and tuberculosis for the developing world, called India’s position “a deep concern”.

-“India should take note that today globally patent monopolies are considered as the core reason for the ever-upward spiral of drug prices,” said Leena Menghaney, the South Asia head of MSF’s access campaign.

 The U.S. Chamber of Commerce and the Pharmaceutical Research and Manufacturers of America, the biggest U.S. industry lobby group, have both recommended keeping India on the U.S. “priority watch” list in separate submissions to the USTR.